Video SEO: 13 Ways Video Boosts SEOShawn Forno 11.21.2017

 Video SEO: Quality Matters

 Video SEO is essential to your marketing strategy, but keep in mind that quality video gets quality results.
 The pendulum swings both ways.
-A low-quality explainer video aimed at a few keywords will erode trust in your brand, eliminate consumer confidence, increase bounce rate, and lower your SERPs.
+A low-quality explainer video erodes credibility.
+Even if you manage to rank for the right keywords, a baad video will ruin all your progress.
+A high bounce rate will lower your SERPs, and you’ll disappear from the rankings in no time.
 You’ll get fewer leads, less engagement, and ultimately fewer conversions.
-When it comes time to make your video ask yourself one simple question: Would I share this video if I saw it?
+When you make your video ask one simple question: Would I share this video?

 If the answer is “no,” redefine your target audience and try again.
 Remember why you’re making this video in the first place.
 You want to add value to potential customers and cultivate leads.
 A video is all about awareness and widening the sales funnel for more conversions.
 A high quality explainer video does both.